cowshed

 • GST will need to be paid on milk and other farm income to Inland Revenue and subsequently GST can be claimed on most of the expenses you pay (excluding wages and bank financing costs particularly).

-Ownership structure, common types
+Ownership Structure, common types

 • Sole trader